-A simple moving average is the simplest type of moving average (DUH!).
+A simple moving average (SMA) is the simplest type of moving average in forex analysis (DUH!).
 Basically, a simple moving average is calculated by adding up the last “X” period’s closing prices and then dividing that number by X.

 Don’t worry, we’ll make it crystal clear.

 Calculating the Simple Moving Average (SMA)

 If you plotted a 5 period simple moving average on a 1-hour chart, you would add up the closing prices for the last 5 hours, and then divide that number by 5.
 Voila!
 You have the average closing price over the last five hours!
 String those average prices together and you get a moving average!